 Adults Living Large

 Adults Living Large is an adult day program designed for adults 18 years and older.
 This program will provide year-round social and recreational activities to increase independence and enhance quality of life.
 Weekly activities include field trips in the community, exercise, cooking, shopping, budgeting, laundry, arts & crafts, games, gardening, service projects, and many more!
-The ALL Program offers flexibility for parents and their busy schedules.
-Parents have the option to sign up for one to five days per week (Monday, Tuesday, Wednesday, Thursday, and Friday).
-Centralized transportation is offered for this program for an additional fee.
+Guardians have the option to sign up for one to five days per week (Monday, Tuesday, Wednesday, Thursday, and Friday).
 To schedule a tour or for information, contact Ashlee O’Hern at 815-407-1819 ext.
-200 or email at email@example.com.
+211 or email at firstname.lastname@example.org.

 Notify the program staff by 8:00am if you are unable to attend program that day.
-If a staff does not answer the program phone (630-327-7902) leave a voicemail with your name, number, and a brief message.
-NWCSRA does not issue credit for absences unless a doctor’s note is provided.
+If a day program staff does not answer the program phone (630-327-7902) leave a voicemail stating your name along with son/daughter’s name, number, and a brief message.
+NWCSRA does not issue credit for absences.

 Late Drop Off and Pickup Policy